 Though traditionally palak paneer is made with fresh spinach if that's not available to you, frozen spinach can be used too.

 However, if using frozen spinach, I will suggest tweaking a few steps.

 Instead of blanching the frozen spinach, thaw it and then saute with green chilies and garlic for 2-3 minutes.
 Puree the sauteed spinach and then follow the remaining steps given in the recipe card below.

 How to store?

-To store, put it in an airtight container and keep it in the fridge.
+To store, put palak paneer in an airtight container and keep it in the fridge.
 It will be fine for 2-3 days.
 It tastes better the next day.

-Traditionally, in many homes in North India spinach is blanched and pureed in bulk.
-Because that’s the step which takes most of the time.
-The puree is then stored in the freezer in portion size containers.
+In many North Indian homes, spinach is blanched and pureed in bulk because that's the step that takes most of the time.
+The spinach puree is then stored in the freezer in portion-size containers.

 To make instant palak paneer with frozen spinach puree, the base of onion, tomato, and spices is prepared fresh.
-And then the frozen spinach puree is added to this mixture.
-No need to even thaw it.
-Once the spinach starts to simmer garam masala, kasoori methi, milk, and paneer are added.
+The thawed frozen spinach puree is then added to this mixture.
+Once the spinach starts to simmer, garam masala, kasoori methi, milk, and paneer are added.